ThatDudeWhoIsBadAtCoding/Discord-Sukuna-Bot-Grinder/README.md

 You can use `prefix untrack, card_id, ace_number` to untrack the ace
 3. A pull logger!
 This is why I added the tracker, use `prefix log` before you start pulling and the bot will tell you when you get a shard you need!
 You can also use `prefix sacrifice` at any time to see how many non-important shards you have pulled so you can sacrifice them!
 Use `prefix unlog` to stop the logger
+4. Feature for fun, autogambler.
+Command is `prefix gamble, amount` it literally just gambles that many times.
+Funny story I actually won a jackpot while testing this feature so it may be blessed

 **How is this better than autosac?**